spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/external-dependencies.md

 | PostgreSQL 16.x |               ✅                |
 | PostgreSQL 17.x |               ✅                |
 | PostgreSQL ≥ 18 | ⚠️ **not officially supported** |

+### Upgrading PostgreSQL

+PostgreSQL uses a `major.minor` versioning scheme. **Minor upgrades** (e.g., 16.1 → 16.4) contain bug fixes and security patches without changing the internal storage format, making them low-risk and quick to apply. **Major upgrades** (e.g., 16 → 17) introduce new features and improvements but require data migration due to internal storage format changes, which is why they take longer and require more planning.

+We recommend staying current with minor versions for security and stability.
+For major upgrades, plan ahead and review the considerations below before proceeding.

+Minor upgrades across all cloud providers come with no downtime or at most a few seconds of interruption.
+Major upgrades typically require 15-30 minutes of downtime.
+All Spacelift services are designed to self-heal once the database is back online, so you don't need scale down, up, redeploy or restart any Spacelift components during the upgrade.

+During a major upgrade:

+- The Spacelift UI will be unavailable and return internal errors.
+- **Spacelift won't receive webhooks from your VCS provider** - any pushes or pull request events during this window will be missed.
+Schedule major upgrades outside of working hours when traffic is low.
+- Cloud providers typically create a database snapshot before starting the upgrade, but verify this in your provider's documentation.
+- Scale down [worker](../../concepts/worker-pools/README.md) replica counts to 0 before initiating the upgrade.
+In-flight runs will complete first, then workers will shut down gracefully.
+Wait until all workers are down before starting the database upgrade to prevent runs from failing to report results back to the Spacelift API.

+=== "AWS"
+    Minor upgrades can use Zero-Downtime Patching on Aurora PostgreSQL, resulting in zero downtime or at most a few failed queries.
+Major upgrades require 12-30 minutes of downtime depending on instance size and data volume.

+    For near-zero downtime, [Blue/Green Deployments](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/blue-green-deployments.html){: rel="nofollow"} allow you to upgrade a staging copy first, then switch over in under a minute - though this approach requires more setup and coordination.

+    For step-by-step instructions using our Terraform modules, see the [RDS Upgrade Guide](https://github.com/spacelift-io/terraform-aws-spacelift-selfhosted/blob/main/docs/rds-upgrade-guide.md){: rel="nofollow"}.
+For general Aurora/RDS upgrades, see the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html){: rel="nofollow"}.

+=== "GCP"
+    Minor upgrades are applied automatically during maintenance windows or can be triggered manually with minimal downtime.
+Major upgrades require downtime, typically completing in 15-30 minutes depending on database size.
+Running a precheck operation before upgrading is recommended.

+    See [Upgrade PostgreSQL in-place](https://cloud.google.com/sql/docs/postgres/upgrade-major-db-version-inplace){: rel="nofollow"} in the Cloud SQL documentation.

+=== "Azure"
+    Minor upgrades are handled automatically by Azure.
+Major upgrades are performed in-place and typically complete in around 20 minutes, though duration depends on database size.
+Read replicas must be deleted before upgrading.

+    See [Major version upgrade](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-major-version-upgrade){: rel="nofollow"} in the Azure Database for PostgreSQL documentation.

 ## Object storage backend